Published: March 12, 2018

 In contrast, long tail keywords are a string of three to five words, or a short phrase or sentence.
 They are more targeted and descriptive than a short tail keyword.
 Examples include “marketing trends in 2018” or “stores that sell party shoes.”
 Because of their more specific nature, these key phrases often have a lower monthly search volume, making them less competitive and easier to rank for organically.
 While it may seem as though the limited search volume and high precision of long tail keywords would make them less valuable for search engine optimization (SEO) efforts, this could not be further from the truth.

 If you aren’t thinking about long tail keywords when you think about SEO, you’re likely missing out on major opportunities to capture valuable internet users.
 In fact, long tail keywords account for as much as 70 percent of monthly page views across the internet.
 With the increasing popularity of voice search, this will not change anytime soon.

 The benefit of long tail keywords is that they serve the searcher’s intent.
 For example, when the keyword “photography” is searched, the results are endless.
 However, the results may or may not be relevant because the searcher could be looking for photography equipment, photography tips or a number of other related needs.
-When the keyword “how to improve at landscape photography” is searched, it is clear that the searcher is looking for advice on how to improve their photography skills and the search results are more likely to contain content that is valuable to the searcher.
+When “how to improve at landscape photography” is searched, it is clear that the searcher is looking for advice on how to improve their photography skills and the search results are more likely to contain content that is valuable to the searcher.
 If this content is then tied to product or service recommendations, it can lead to a conversion.